Introduction of Java Enterprise Edition Platform.

 5.Click Next.

-6.Under Domain, use the drop-down list to select an existing domain, type in the path to the domain directly in the field, or type the name of a new domain to create.
+6.Under Domain, use the drop-down list to select an existing domain, type in the path to the

 Normally, you will select the default domain, domain1.